sage-code/maj/README.md

 **Community:**

-We use Discord app to chat in English about Maj:
+We use Discord application to chat in English about Maj:

 [discord invitation](https://discord.gg/SRX3tse)